natintosh/intl_phone_number_input/README.md

 A simple and customizable flutter package for international phone number input

 ### What's new
-    * Improved loading time for country list
+    * Added new initialValue parameter that accepts a PhoneNumber object
+    * Added autoFocus option
+    * Added Keys and Helper class for testing
+    * Updated static method getParsableNumber from PhoneNumber

+### Features
-    * Added support for RTL languages to be presented in the correct alignment
+    * Support for RTL languages
-    * Added new selector mode dropdown, bottom sheet and dialog
+    * Selector mode dropdown, bottom sheet and dialog
-    * Added ignoreBlank boolean to avoid input error message when left blank
-    * As You Type Formatter: The Package now formats the input to it's selected national format
+    * As You Type Formatter: formats inputs to its selected international format
-    * You can create a PhoneNumber object from PhoneNumber.getRegionInfoFromPhoneNumber(String phoneNumber, [String isoCode]);
+    * Get Region Info with PhoneNumber.getRegionInfoFromPhoneNumber(String phoneNumber, [String isoCode]);
-    * You can now parse phoneNumber by calling   PhoneNumber.getParsableNumber(String phoneNumber, String isoCode) or `PhoneNumber Reference`.parseNumber()
+    * Format PhoneNumber with PhoneNumber.getParsableNumber(String phoneNumber, String isoCode) or `PhoneNumber Reference`.parseNumber()
     * Custom list of countries e.g. ['NG', 'GH', 'BJ' 'TG', 'CI']

 ```dart